Writing Your First Test Case

 Writing steps that survive refactors

 The biggest advantage of prose steps is resilience.
 When a button's label changes from "Get started" to "Start free trial", update one line.
-When a nav item moves, update the step description — you don't hunt for selectors.
+When a nav item moves, update the step description.
+You don't hunt for selectors.

 Practical rules: